OyinkansolaAlimi/KMS-inventory-analysis--Capstone-project/README.md

 GROUP BY Customer_Name
 ORDER BY Orders_placed DESC

-9.----Which consumer customer was the most profitable one?
-SELECT TOP 1 Customer_Name, SUM(Profit) AS Total_Profit
+9.----Which consumer customer was the most profitable one? = Emily phan 34005.440 SELECT TOP 1 Customer_Name, SUM(Profit) AS Total_Profit
 FROM [KMS Sales Data]
 WHERE Customer_Segment = 'Consumer'